-Adding to this, not only the learners, but also the learning managers are spending more and more time on their mobile phones and are very much open to embrace new technologies such as mobile-first solutions that can cater to the L&D needs.
+Adding to this, not only the learners, but also the learning managers are spending more and more time on their mobile phones and are very much open to embrace new technologies.
+Learners and Learning Managers thus as a whole are willing to accept new technological changes such as Mobile learning systems that cater well to L & D needs.
 Solutions that offer more freedom to the learners to engage with content, where and when they would like, are getting more and more popular among the L&D circle and is making things even more difficult for the LMS.

 The Way Ahead

 There are multiple L&D requirements such as user engagement, content authoring, adaptive learning, micro-learning that are addressed by specialised solution providers.
-These prove to be more effective and efficient than adopting a single solution such as LMS.
+These prove to be much more effective and efficient than adopting a typical LMS.
 Delivery on multiple devices as well as mobile first offerings is also one of the criteria that differentiate these specialised solutions from a traditional one-stop LMS.
 A simple and elegant solution, with or without an LMS, will always be a better option for solving a specific user need than an LMS that is trying desperately to solve everything and anything.

 Whether the LMS providers drastically innovate and evolve to become a hybrid solution that caters to most of the evolving needs or will the L&D leaders accompany LMS with other niche solutions to solve different needs with different best fitting solutions, is something that will be interesting to observe in the coming future.
 Nonetheless, the LMS industry will have to keep innovating and moving forward to keep itself relevant and to carve a future where the LMS still solves L&D problems.

-We at HandyTrain, a mobile-first Training Platform, understand that the challenges of learning anywhere and anytime.
+We at HandyTrain, a mobile first Training Platform, understand the challenges faced in corporate training and learning as a whole.
+Learning flexibly i.e learning anytime anywhere was a problem that needed to be addressed.
 Keeping this in mind, we have designed our solution to make learning an engagement and fun exercise that can happen on the go.
-Creating an extremely easy to use platform for content creators as well as managers and an engaging byte sized content methodology to fit the learning needs, for the learners who prefer to learn and engage over digital media as compared to sitting in a classroom, forcefully in some cases.
+Creating an extremely easy to use learning platform for content creators and learning managers alike.
+Following an engaging byte sized technology to fit the learning needs exclusively for learners who prefer to learn and engage over digital media rather than sitting in a classroom, forcefully in some cases.